scripting/feedlandSupport/docs/yourfeedlist.md

 ### Categorizing a feed

-Immediately after the feed title is an icon that connects to the <i>categories dialog</i> for the feed.
+Immediately after the feed title is a tag icon that connects to the <i>categories dialog</i> for the feed.
 It will only be present if you're subscribed to the feed.
 It's dark if you've set some categories, light if you haven't, so you can quickly see which feeds you have still to assign to categories.

 Categories allow you to route items from feeds to different tabs when reading news.
-You define the categories in the Settings dialog, linked to the menu in the upper right corner of the sccreen.
+You define the categories in the Settings dialog, linked to the menu in the upper right corner of the screen.

-### The When column
+### How fresh is a feed -- the When column

 The next column, <i>When,</i> says how long it has been since the feed published a new item.
 When you sort your feed list this way (the default) it's basically a new kind of feed reader, one which I discovered kind of by accident after implementing the feature.
 It's makes the Feed List page 100 times more useful imho.

-### The Ct column
+### How popular is a feed -- the Ct column

 The <i>Ct</i>  column says how many people have subscribed to the feed.